sYoungkin/PlayAroundIT-observability-lab/docs/splunk-indexer-cluster-configuration.md

 ## Step 3 — Build pait_cluster_indexer_base

-This app bootstraps the indexer peers to the cluster.
-It is first deployed directly to each indexer's `etc/apps` to establish initial cluster registration, then moved to the Cluster Manager's `manager-apps` for centralized management.
+This app bootstraps the indexer peers to the cluster and configures indexer-specific settings.
+It does not contain index definitions — those live in `pait_all_indexes`.

-**App structure:**
+App structure:
 ```
 pait_cluster_indexer_base/
     default/
         server.conf
         inputs.conf
-        indexes.conf
         web.conf
     metadata/
         default.meta